KartikLabhshetwar/doable/README.md

 npx prisma studio       # Open Prisma Studio for database browsing
 ```

-## Deployment

-### Deploy to Vercel

-1. Push your code to GitHub

-2. Import your project in Vercel
-   - Go to vercel.com
-   - Click "Add New Project"
-   - Import your GitHub repository

-3. Configure environment variables in Vercel
-   - Go to your project settings
-   - Navigate to Environment Variables
-   - Add all required variables from your .env.local

-4. Update Google OAuth redirect URI
-   - Go to Google Cloud Console
-   - Update authorized redirect URI to: `https://your-domain.com/api/auth/callback/google`

-5. Deploy
-   - Vercel will automatically deploy on push to main branch

 ## License

 Apache License 2.0 - see [LICENSE](LICENSE) for details.